YasTheGoat/CPP_extension/README.md

 > > - Release mode optimizes and reduces your application size when possible.
 This mode should only be used when the project is ready to be published

 <br>
 One of the best features is the compilation history.
-It's a file that allows CPP extension to decide wich file to compile and which file not to compile making the build time faster.<br>
+It's a file that allows this extension to decide wich file to compile and which file not to compile making the build time faster.<br>
 And Finally, this extension compiles your files in parallel (asynchronously), which makes the build time even faster.<br>
 <br>